anynines/a9s-messaging-app/README.md

 ```

 **Known Issues**
-It is possible the application is not starting and you find the following in your app logs.
+It is possible that the application is not starting and you find the following in your app logs.
  &nbsp;
 ```bash
 $cf logs messaging-app --recent